-MEFA Pathway, previously known as YourPlanForCollege.org, introduced by the Authority in 2010, offers a complete college and career planning resource for students, parents and high school counselors across the Commonwealth.
+MEFA Pathway, the Authority's college and career planning portal, offers a free resource for students, parents and high school counselors across the Commonwealth.

 USING THE FINANCIAL STATEMENTS

 The key to understanding the financial position and changes in the Authority's finances from year to year are presented in the Statements of Net Position, Statements of Revenues, Expenses and Changes in Net Position and Statements of Cash Flows.